• Skip to main content

 Linville Gorge

-The Blue Ridge Mountains span through North Carolina in many different points, but the area known as the High Country is a favorite destination for all times of the year.
+The Blue Ridge Mountains span North Carolina at many points, but the area known as the High Country is a favorite destination year-round.

 Winter months call for skiing at the slopes of Beech Mountain or Sugar Mountain, while the summer allows for drives on the Blue Ridge Parkway with the top down.